sofiavilarinho/explorer-lab/README.md

 ## 📃 Licença

-Esse projeto está sob a licença MIT.
+Este projeto está sob a licença MIT.

 ---